xbee9/-/README.md

-# ADBHUT (ADBHUT) - ADB Over Network Automation Script
+# ADB-HUT - ADB Over Network Automation Script

 A powerful and interactive Bash script to manage Android devices over a network using ADB (Android Debug Bridge).
 This tool allows users to connect to Android devices via IP, push/pull files, install APKs, run shell commands, scan subnets for ADB-enabled devices, and more — all from a terminal interface with a colored UI and logging.